 In March 2022, the FASB issued ASU 2022-01, Derivatives and Hedging (Topic 815): Fair Value Hedging-Portfolio Layer Method, which expands the current single-layer method to allow multiple hedged layers of a single closed portfolio to be hedged under the method.
 ASU 2022-01 is effective for our fiscal year ending beginning after December 15, 2022.
-We are currently evaluating the impact that adopting this new accounting standard would have on our consolidated financial statements.
+We adopted this accounting standard as of January 1, 2023 and the adoption did not have an impact on our consolidated financial statements.